StackVista/stackstate-docs/use/health-state-and-alerts/create-a-health-check.md

 ### Metrics maximum average
 Calculate the health state by comparing the average of all metric points in the time window against the configured maximum values.
 Returns: `HEALTH_STATE`

+## Windowing for metrics check functions

+For metrics check functions, a windowing method and window size must be provided.
+This determines how often the check function runs based on the incoming metrics.

+- **Batching** - If the `windowing method` is set to batching and `window size` is set to 60 seconds, the check will run every minute with a minute of metrics.
+- **Sliding** - If the `windowing method` is set to sliding and `window size` is set to 60 seconds, the check runs whenever the data flows in after 60 seconds of metrics have been collected.